kizniche/Mycodo/README.md

  + Internationalisation Options -> Change Locale (set and select en_US.UTF-8 if US)
  + Internationalisation Options -> Change Timezone
  + Enable Camera
- + Advanced Options -> Enable I<sup>2</sup>C (required)
+ + Advanced Options -> Enable I<sup>2</sup>C (required if using certain sensors)
  + **Reboot (required)**

-Mycodo will be installed with the following install script (setup.sh).
+Mycodo will be installed by executing setup.sh.
 As a part of the installation, it will install and modify the default apache2 configuration to host the Mycodo web UI.
 If you require a custom setup, examine and modify this script accordingly.
 If you do not require a custom setup, just run the install script with the following commands.

 ```
 sudo apt-get update && sudo apt-get install -y git